Darjeeling zoo recognised as best in India | Law-Order

 ''We are elated and the credit goes to all the workers of the zoological park,'' PNHZP director Basavaraj Holeyachi said.

-The Central Zoo Authority evaluated all the zoos based on different parameters such as management and effectiveness and marks were given on the evaluation process.
+The Central Zoo Authority carried out an evaluation of all the zoos on the basis of different parameters such as management and effectiveness and marks were given on the evaluation process.
 Darjeeling zoo was given the highest percentage of 83, the zoo director added.

 The Darjeeling zoo was established on August 14, 1958.
-The zoological park is internationally recognized for its breeding and conservation programs of endangered animal species of the eastern Himalayas, including the Snow Leopard and the Red Panda.
+The zoological park is internationally recognised for its breeding and conservation programmes of endangered animal species of the eastern Himalayas, including the Snow Leopard and the Red Panda.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)